-If you are on long term medication you may obtain a repeat prescription by written request or by using the repeat prescription forms issued by the practice.
+If you are on long term medication you may obtain a repeat prescription by written request or by using the repeat prescription re-order form attached to your prescription.

-You can submit your request by hand, post or via a designated email address.
+You can submit your request by hand, post, My Health Online or via your chosen pharmacy.

-Only repeat medication is to be requested by email.
 If you request a medicine which is not on your repeat prescription, a hand written explanation detailing reasons of your request is required.
-It can take longer than 48 hours for these prescriptions to be issued as this has to checked by a health care professional to ascertain if the request is appropriate.
+It can take longer than 48 hours for these prescriptions to be issued as this has to be checked by a health care professional to ascertain if the request is appropriate.
 You may be contacted by a member of the practice team with advice.

 As per advice of Hywel Dda Health Board, medicines like paracetamol, ibuprofen, cold sores cream, anti-allergy tablets or anti-histamine tablets for hay fever, thrush medications and ear drops for wax are available over the counter by the local pharmacy.
 The Hywel Dda Health Board encourages patients to purchase these items if required.
 Emergency contraception can be obtained free of charge from some local pharmacies.